16.2 C

-“We ask to work with you and interested members to protect consumers by effectively regulating hemp-derived cannabinoid products instead of passing language that will instantly drive thousands of acres of crop value across America, including 3,900 acres in South Dakota, to zero,” the letter says, referring to the home state of Senate Majority Leader John Thune (R-SD).
+The letter states: “We request to work with interested members and you to protect consumers through effective regulation of hemp-derived products, instead of passing language which will immediately drive thousands of acres worth of crop across America to zero, including 3,900 acre in South Dakota,” referring to John Thune’s home state.

 “Instead of this hurried attempt that will not achieve its worthy public health and safety goals,” the letter outlines alternative options to address the issue.

-“Re-criminalizing cannabinoid products cuts off one leg of the hemp market’s stool, and it will topple if this language is included in any final spending bill,” the senators continued.
+The senators said that re-criminalizing hemp products would cut off one of its legs, which will fall if the language was included in a final spending bill.
 “Over 70 percent of hemp acreage is dedicated to cannabinoid production, according to the latest USDA data—and hemp even yields higher profits for farmers compared to corn or soybeans.”

 Meanwhile, a GOP senator recently said that if Congress moves forward with a proposal to ban hemp products with any amount of THC, nobody is going to buy the remaining CBD preparations—in large part because “even a little bit” of the intoxicating cannabinoid makes an important difference for health effects.

-Sen. Rand Paul (R-KY) has made abundantly clear that he’s opposed to the blanket ban on hemp THC products that have been proposed in both chambers this session.
-And while he’s in favor of increasing regulations for the hemp market, he said that an outright prohibition would be disastrous for the industry.
+Rand Paul (R KY) made it clear that he opposes the blanket prohibition on hemp THC-containing products, which has been proposed by both chambers in this session.
+While he is in favor of increased regulations on the hemp market he believes that an outright ban would be devastating for the industry.

 Paul said last month that he has plans to meet with House lawmakers to “reach a compromise” on an approach to regulate hemp in light of his opposition to the THC proposal.